 - Improving traffic control signs and signals

-More complex community wide traffic concerns and issues that impact the entire neighbourhood are addressed within a Community Traffic Management Plan (CTMP) CTMP’s have a vital public participation process outlined in the Public Participation Guidelines for The Community Traffic Management Process.
+Complex traffic issues that impact the entire neighbourhood are addressed within a Community Traffic Management Plan.
+These plans have a vital public participation process outlined in the Public Participation Guidelines for The Community Traffic Management Process.